Kernel (category theory): Definition

-Note that in many concrete contexts, one would refer to the object K as the "kernel", rather than the morphism k.

-In those situations, K would be a subset of X, and that would be sufficient to reconstruct k as an inclusion map; in the nonconcrete case, in contrast, we need the morphism k to describe how K is to be interpreted as a subobject of X. In any case, one can show that k is always a monomorphism (in the categorical sense).
-One may prefer to think of the kernel as the pair (K, k) rather than as simply K or k alone.
+As for every universal property, there is a unique isomorphism between two kernels of the same morphism, and the morphism k is always a monomorphism (in the categorical sense).
+So, it is common to talk of the kernel of a morphism.
+In concrete categories, one can thus take a subset of X for K, in which case, the morphism k is the inclusion map.
+This allows one to talk of K as the kernel, since k is implicitly defined by K. There are non-concrete categories, where one can similarly define a "natural" kernel, such that K defines k implicitly.

 Not every morphism needs to have a kernel, but if it does, then all its kernels are isomorphic in a strong sense: if k : K → X and : L → X are kernels of f : X → Y, then there exists a unique isomorphism φ : K → L such that ∘φ = k.

 Examples

 Kernels are familiar in many categories from abstract algebra, such as the category of groups or the category of (left) modules over a fixed ring (including vector spaces over a fixed field).
-To be explicit, if f : X → Y is a homomorphism in one of these categories, and K is its kernel in the usual algebraic sense, then K is a subalgebra of X and the inclusion homomorphism from K to X is a kernel in the categorical sense.
+To be explicit, if f : X → Y is a homomorphism in one of these categories, and K is its kernel in the usual algebraic sense, then K is a subobject of X and the inclusion homomorphism from K to X is a kernel in the categorical sense.

 Note that in the category of monoids, category-theoretic kernels exist just as for groups, but these kernels don't carry sufficient information for algebraic purposes.
 Therefore, the notion of kernel studied in monoid theory is slightly different (see #Relationship to algebraic kernels below).

 In the category of unital rings, there are no kernels in the category-theoretic sense; indeed, this category does not even have zero morphisms.
 Nevertheless, there is still a notion of kernel studied in ring theory that corresponds to kernels in the category of non-unital rings.

 In the category of pointed topological spaces, if f : X → Y is a continuous pointed map, then the preimage of the distinguished point, K, is a subspace of X. The inclusion map of K into X is the categorical kernel of f.